 In January 2006, in connection with our acquisition of EnviroSystems through a reverse merger acquisition, we issued to the preferred stockholders of EnviroSystems 6,400,000 shares of our restricted common stock in exchange for an aggregate of 3,363,322 shares of EnviroSystems preferred stock on a fully diluted basis.
 Such shares of preferred stock consisted of 2,524,472 shares of EnviroSystems preferred stock and 838,850 shares of preferred stock issuable upon the exercise of warrants and options to purchase EnviroSystems' preferred stock, which resulted in a conversion ratio of approximately 1.902880 shares of our common stock for each share of EnviroSystems preferred stock, on a fully diluted basis.
 Pursuant to the terms of our Merger Agreement with EnviroSystems, all 6,400,000 shares of common stock have been placed in an escrow account for the benefit of the EnviroSystems preferred stockholders pursuant to the terms of an Escrow and Lock-Up Agreement.
 All 6,400,000 shares of common stock will be held in escrow for a period of up to 15 months after the completion of the merger, subject earlier release in limited circumstances.
 In addition, all 6,400,000 shares held in escrow are also subject to indemnification claims which may arise under the Merger Agreement.
 Pursuant to the terms of the merger agreement, if any options or warrants to purchase EnviroSystems preferred stock expire unexercised, the shares of our common stock that would have been issuable to such holders upon exercise of such options or warrants will be distributed pro-rata among the EnviroSystems preferred stockholders.
+As of April 13, 2007, warrants to purchase 93,000 shares of EnviroSystems preferred stock expired and accordingly, since the fully diluted number of shares of EnviroSystems preferred stock decreased, the conversion ratio was increased to approximately 1.956994 shares of our common stock for each share of EnviroSystems preferred stock, on a fully diluted basis.
+Accordingly, as of April 13, 2007, of the 6,400,000 shares of common stock issuable to the EnviroSystems preferred stockholders, 4,940,376 are issuable in exchange for shares of EnviroSystems preferred stock, 449,326 shares are issuable upon the exercise of warrants to purchase shares of EnviroSystems preferred stock and 1,010,298 shares are issuable upon the exercise of options to purchase EnviroSystems preferred stock.
 The shares of our common stock issuable upon exercise of such warrants and options have been distributed pro-rata among the EnviroSystems preferred stockholders.